Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Dataset

 \subsection{Data Collection and Curation}

-The images are primarily extracted from videos recorded at 30fps using a low-budget ($\approx 60$ USD) action camera (AKASO Ek7000), supplemented with images from various smartphones (Samsung and IPhone), comprising a total of 6004 nighttime images.
+The images are primarily extracted from videos recorded at 30fps using a low-budget ($\approx 60$ USD) action camera (AKASO Ek7000), supplemented with images from various smartphones (Samsung, IPhone, and Google Pixel), comprising a total of 11,016 images.
 This mix results in images of varying quality, which we organize into high-quality (smartphone) and low-quality (action camera) subsets.
-We employed a semi-automated pipeline, iteratively training a YOLOv8 model, to efficiently segregate frames (sampling one frame per second) containing signs from those without signs.
+Of these 11,016 images, 10,004 correspond to nighttime scenes, including 6,004 images containing traffic signboards and 4,000 nighttime images without signboards.

-Additionally, INTSD also includes 1,012 day images captured from the same routes.
-We limit the number of daytime images as they are well-represented in prior Indian datasets \cite{uikey2024indian}.
-The structured organization (day/night and low/high-quality) makes INTSD useful for image enhancement and for day-to-night image translation tasks for traffic scenes.
+Furthermore, we provide auxiliary annotations along three axes: (i) image quality (smartphone vs.\ action-camera), (ii) weather condition (clear vs.\ rain), and (iii) per-image degradation attributes such as low illumination, blur, and glare.
+These subsets facilitate image-to-image translation tasks aimed at enhancing the visual quality of traffic or driving scenes.
+Besides nighttime images, we provide 1,012 day images captured from the same routes in both low-quality (from action camera) and high-quality (from smartphones) formats.
+These images can be utilized for day-to-night or night-to-day image translation tasks.
+We do not include a large set of daytime images due to their availability in prior Indian dataset \cite{uikey2024indian}.